 The OPTIC Strategy is an acronym for visual analysis.
 It can be used to approach any visual text.
-I learned this strategy while teaching the AP Language and Composition course back in 2015; this strategy was an essential component of approaching the synthesis essay prompt for the AP Language and Composition exam.
+If you teach the AP Language and Composition course, you may already be familiar with The OPTIC Strategy.
+This acronym was an essential component of approaching the synthesis essay prompt for the AP Language and Composition exam.

-It wasn’t long before I began using this device in all of my literacy courses, and even my history and sociology courses as well.
-The OPTIC Strategy can be used to support lessons in art criticism, historical inquiry, business, graphic design, and many other areas of the curriculum.
+Thankfully, you can use this device in all of your literacy courses, and even in history and sociology courses as well.
+The OPTIC Strategy for Visual Analysis can be used to support lessons in art criticism, historical inquiry, business, graphic design, and many other areas of the curriculum.
 This is because the information age is continually relying on images to facilitate communication.